rabbitmq/rabbitmq-website/site/api-guide.md

 ## <a id="getting" class="anchor" href="#getting">Retrieving Individual Messages ("Pull API")</a>

+It is also possible to retrieve individual messages on demand ("pull API" a.k.a. polling).
+This approach to consumption is highly inefficient as it is effectively polling and applications repeatedly have to ask for results even if the vast majority of the requests yield no results.
+Therefore using this approach **is highly discouraged**.

-To explicitly retrieve messages, use `Channel.basicGet`.
-The returned value is an instance of `GetResponse`, from which the header information (properties) and message body can be
+To "pull" a message, use the `Channel.basicGet` method.
+The returned value is an instance of `GetResponse`, from which the header information (properties) and message body can be extracted:
-extracted:

 <pre class="lang-java">
 boolean autoAck = false;